ryanneilparker/social-clone/README.md

 - View other users profiles
 - View other users posts
 - Search for other users using the search bar
+- Randomly suggests users to follow on homepage
 ### User Created Content
 - Posts images to you profile
 - Add captions to your photos